Sammy10000/accessmeter/README.md

 # AccessMeter

 A custom WordPress theme designed for maximum accessibility, SEO optimization, and user customization.
-This theme integrates Lighthouse API by default to help site owners gauge the accessibility of their pages right from the dashboard.
-Additionally, the theme is WooCommerce-ready and offers a variety of customization options to make it versatile and attractive.
+This theme integrates AXE + Lighthouse API by default to help site owners gauge the accessibility of their pages right from the dashboard.
+Additionally, the theme is WooCommerce-ready, integrates well with popular builders like Elementor, Beaver, Oxygen, and Fusion.
+It offers a variety of customization options to make it versatile and attractive.

 ## Features

 ### Accessibility
-- **Lighthouse API Integration**: Provides real-time accessibility scores and suggestions directly within the WordPress dashboard.
+- ** AXE + Lighthouse API Integration**: Provides real-time accessibility scores and suggestions for remedy directly within the WordPress dashboard.
 - **ARIA Attributes**: Proper use of ARIA attributes to improve screen reader accessibility.
 - **Keyboard Navigation**: Ensures all interactive elements are accessible via keyboard navigation.
 - **Color Contrast**: High contrast options to meet WCAG guidelines.